FACT-Finder/FACT-Finder-PHP-Library/README.md

 **Please do not use it in productive code yet unless you know what you are doing!**

+For documentation please see [the library's GitHub wiki](https://github.com/FACT-Finder/FACT-Finder-PHP-Library/wiki) as well as [the demo's GitHub wiki](https://github.com/FACT-Finder/FACT-Finder-PHP-Library-Demo/wiki).
+There is also source documentation generated with [phpDocumentor](http://www.phpdoc.org/), which you can view if you clone the repository.

 Motivation & Goals
 ------------------